dc3l1ne/SSH-Brute/README.md

-A very simple script to brute force ssh
+## A very simple script to brute force ssh

+This script will use the first username and password combination to test all IPs,the the second one.

 <pre>
 Usage: main.py [options]